StarWarsCCG/sw-ip/README.md

 Modify the JSON files in `/CardData`.
 When adding new cards, make sure each new card receives a unique `id`.
 Ensure that the JSON structure is always well-formed.

 Be sure to use a text editor that supports UTF-8 (such as [Notepad++](https://notepad-plus-plus.org/)) and always save the JSON files as UTF-8.
-The SQL generator tool is what takes care of the conversion to ISO 8859-1, which is what the sw-ip application expects when reading the `.sdb` file.
+The SQL generator tool takes care of the conversion to ISO 8859-1, which is what the sw-ip application expects when reading the `.sdb` file.

 ### Creating the SDB File

 The tool `SwIpSqlGenerator` converts the JSON files into SQL that can be consumed by SQLite 2, which is what sw-ip requires.
-Simply run the script `export.sh` to handle all this for you.
+Simply run the export script to handle all this for you.

-    sh export.sh
+For Windows, run `export.cmd`.
+Otherwise, run `export.sh`.

 The script will generate the SQL (`cards.sql`) and use that to generate `swccg_db.sdb`.
 Place `swccg_db.sdb` into your sw-ip application folder, and you're done!